Do You Meet the Requirements to Adopt in Mississippi?

 In order to adopt from foster care in Mississippi, you must be at least 21 years old.
 To adopt through American Adoptions, you must be between 22 and 50 years old, although exceptions have been made for some families.

-Call us to learn more about our age requirements to adopt in Mississippi.
+Call us to learn more about our agency age requirements to adopt in Mississippi.

 Can a felon adopt a child in Mississippi?